yoyoberenguer/LightEffect/README.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-Please acknowledge the source code and give reference if using the source code included in this project.
+Please acknowledge and give reference if using the source code for your project.

 --------------------------------------------------------------------------------------------------------------------